turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/intro_to_git.markdown

 * type `q` to get back to command prompt when looking at a long output
 * `git show SHA` shows the diff to that file at that specific commit

+### Cloning a Repository from Github

+Use `git clone git@github.com:username/repo_name.git` to create a local copy of a remote repo.

 ## Independent Practice

 If you're brand new to git, start with [Try Github](https://try.github.io/levels/1/challenges/1).